NEMETHY: Demographics and Cost of Capital

 If you accept that the tailwind shifts to a headwind, and we are facing higher interest rates and cost of capital over the coming decades, how does this affect share and asset prices?
 The pricing of any asset is based on the risk-free cost of capital and the risk premium associated with the asset in question.
 Because of reduced savings (e.g. reduced supply of capital), risk-free cost of capital increases.
 And because much of those savings are still held by retirees, a higher risk premium may be required to fund riskier investments.
 So the pricing of all assets is likely to be affected, but riskier assets more so.

 Of course, the trends discussed above will be favourable for savers.
 Bonds are likely to carry higher yields.
-In fact, baby boomers become more risk averse as they approach and pass retirement, they are likely to shift their portfolio from stocks into bonds.
+In fact, as baby boomers become more risk averse as they approach and pass retirement, they are likely to shift their portfolio from stocks into bonds.
 This will act as a headwind on equity valuations and potentially boost the value of bonds (partially offsetting higher yields caused by reduced availability of savings and capital).

 What are trends that could dampen increasing cost of capital?